 What Did I Decide to Do?

-This could be a lengthy process that I might not even continue with, I may just rush back to my tattoo guy to have him figure something else out.
-But I would like to try most of my options before I spend a lot more money on more tattoo cover ups that I might regret as well.
-You will have to keep an eye on my hubs and check back every few weeks to see the progress.
+This could be a lengthy process that I might not even continue with.
+I may just rush back to my tattoo guy to have him figure something else out.
+But I would like to try most of my options before I spend a lot more money on more tattoo cover-ups that I might regret as well.
+You will have to keep an eye on my articles, and check back every few weeks to see the progress.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.